CSi-Studio/MetaPro/docs/guide/user-manual.md

 ### 2.1 System and hardware requirements

 MetaPro is available for Windows 7 (or above), Linux and MacOS.
-The minimum and recommended system specifications are described in the following t5able.
+The minimum and recommended system specifications are described in the following table.

 | **Specifications** | **Minimum**                    | **Recommended**                           |
 | ------------------ | ------------------------------ | ----------------------------------------- |